neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 #### Parameters

-1. `params: object` - an object with following members:
+`params: object` - an object with the following parameters:

 - `scriptHash: string` - script hash of the smart contract to invoke
 - `operation: string` - operation on the smart contract to call
 - `args?: Argument[]` - any input arguments for the operation
 - `attributes?: Attribute[]` - adds attributes for the transaction
 - `signers?: Signer[]` - sender and the scope of signature
 - `network?: string` - network to submit this request to.
-If omitted, will default to network the provider is currently set to
+If omitted, the default network set to the provider is used
 - `extraSystemFee?: string` - this fee will be added to system fee (Double Value represented as a String)
 - `extraNetworkFee?: string` - this fee will be added to network fee (Double Value represented as a String)
 - `broadcastOverride?: boolean` - in the case that the dApp would like to be responsible for broadcasting the signed transaction rather than the provider

 ##### Returns

-`: object` - an object with following members:
+`: object` - an object with the following parameters:

 - `txid: string` - transaction ID of the invocation
 - `nodeUrl?: string` - the node which the transaction was broadcast to.
 Returned if transaction is broadcast by the provider